andrewaziz8/AUC_Parking_App/README.md

 - **Firestore Database**: To store and manage parking availability records.

 ### **Notification System**
+The Parking Management System includes a robust notification feature that ensures users are informed about parking spot availability in **real time**, even when the app is **not actively** in use.
+- **Firebase Firestore**: For monitoring real-time updates in the parking spot data (**isAvailable** field).
+- **Android Foreground Service**: Ensures persistent monitoring of parking spot availability even when the app is closed or running in the background.
-- **Firebase Cloud Messaging (FCM)**: Enables push notifications to alert users when parking spots become available.
+- **Notification Manager**: Sends push notifications to alert users when a parking spot becomes available.
+- **NotificationChannel**: Implements high-priority notifications for Android devices.
+- **BroadcastReceiver**: Handles notification dismissal when triggered by the user.

 ### **Testing Frameworks**
 - **JUnit 5**: Used for unit and integration testing in Java.